Occupational Therapy Motor Planning Examples, Goals, and Activities

 Occupational therapy motor planning goals

 Once a client has been evaluated, OTs should work with them to establish goals.
-Including the client in goal development—regardless of their age—is critical when creating goals to improve motor planning.
+Including the client in goal development—regardless of their age—is critical when creating OT goals to improve motor planning.

 Asking questions about what clients would like to accomplish often helps to generate ideas for functional outcomes.